<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Can microsegmentation protect OT and IoT devices?

 Yes, but only with agentless enforcement.
 OT controllers (PLCs, RTUs, HMIs) and IoT sensors can't run security agents.
-Solutions like Elisity enforce policies at the network switch, segmenting these devices without installing anything on them.
+Solutions like Elisity enforce policies in the network the devices already connect to, segmenting them without installing anything on them.
 Fortinet provides OT protocol awareness through its ISFW model.

 For full OT security, look for solutions that integrate with CPS platforms like Claroty, Nozomi Networks, or Armis for deep asset visibility.